GovTechSG/ship-hats-tools/fod/fod-sast-scan.md

 1. [Upload ZIP to FOD server for processing and scanning](#upload-zip-to-fod-server-for-processing-and-scanning)
 1. [Generate report based on scan results](#generate-report-based-on-scan-results)

-Two Gitlab templates are available for SAST scans:
+## GitLab Templates

-- One specifically for MSBuild which will be utilising the Gitlab Windows runner. - TODO
+Following [GitLab templates](https://gts.gitlab-dedicated.systems/templates/ship-hats-templates/-/tree/main/templates#file-gitlab-ci-run-fod-sastyml) are available for SAST scans:

-- Another for all other language agnostic languages such as Python, Ruby which will utilise the Linux runner.
-You can access them here: https://gts.gitlab-dedicated.systems/templates/ship-hats-templates/-/tree/main/templates#file-gitlab-ci-run-fod-sastyml
+- Template for MSBuild utilises the GitLab Windows runner.
+Use the MSBuild template only for .NET/MSBuild projects as the template is specifically catered for it.

-Please use the MSBuild template only for .NET/MSBuild projects as the template is specifically catered for it.
+- Template for all other languages (such as Python, Ruby), utilises the Linux runner.

 ## Package source code in ZIP file

-FOD uses scancentral to package the source code into a ZIP file.
+FOD uses `scancentral` to package the source code into a ZIP file.
 The translation and scanning will be done in the SaaS server.

 Below are some examples on how to package your source code based on the programming language in use.